darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### How did you calculate the maximum ammount of channels the QuadDAC can handel?

 Let me jump in real quick and let you know that these are my notes directly from the mixer_paths file.
 So they may not make sense to everyone.
 I did not go into detail as to why we need to use those numbers I came up with, only that we need to use those numbers for a QuadDAC.
-When I am making notes about my programing, I try and be extremely direct and precise.<br>
+When I am making notes about my programing, I'm extremely direct and precise.<br>

 This is how I calculated the amount of mixer paths to program in for True Native Mode for the QuadDAC.
 Bass, mid-range and treble all require 16 mixer paths each for a QuadDAC.
 So 16 X 3 = 48 then for a QuadDAC you want to times 48 X 16 = 768.
 So 768 is our magic number.